hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/crawlee_python/__init__.md

 * **Project Relationships:**

 This `__init__.py` file forms a critical link in the `hypotez` project's structure.
 It connects the `crawlee_python` module, potentially with other modules related to web scraping, data processing, and data storage.
 The `CrawleePython` class from within this module will be instrumental in the web scraping process.
-The actual implementation of the crawling strategy and its data handling will exist within `crawlee_python.py`, forming a larger piece of the overall system.
+The actual implementation of the crawling Startegy and its data handling will exist within `crawlee_python.py`, forming a larger piece of the overall system.

 ```